PufferFinance/UniFi/l1-contracts/docs/registration.md

 - Reduced complexity in key management

 **Limitation:**
-- Only one entity can be delegated to at once for all of an Operator's validators
+- Only one entity can be delegated to at once for all of an Operators' validators

 This design choice prioritizes efficiency and simplicity.
 While it limits the granularity of delegation, it provides a streamlined experience for what will likely be the common case: delegating to a single Gateway.

 ### Validator Registration
+Validator registration is essential in the UniFi AVS because preconfs fall under the umbrella proposer commitments, requiring participation from Ethereum validators.
+In the context of EigenLayer, this means we need the Operator to register validators that have been deployed in EigenPods and are natively restaked.

-Before any validators can be registered, the `UniFiAVSManager` contract performs a crucial check using the `podIsDelegated` modifier.
-This check demonstrates the mutual trust between the operator and the podOwner:
+Before the Operator can register any validators, the `UniFiAVSManager` contract performs a check using the `podIsDelegated` modifier.
+This check demonstrates the mutual trust between the operator and the EigenPod owner (podOwner):

 ```solidity
 modifier podIsDelegated(address podOwner) {